ayushg245/RUST_CRUD-Operations_Using_SQL/README.md

 ## Instructions

-Create a Codespace on main which will initialize the enviroment with the required packages and settings to execute the codes.
+To inititalize the environment that has the requried packages and settings, COdespaces were used to execute the codes.

 The ``main.rs`` file accepts the commands via ``CLI``, the CLI are of the form: